Code-Screen/Code-Screen.github.io/docs/creating-custom-c-plus-plus-assessments.md

 You can then add the description of your assessment, choose <strong>C++</strong> from the drop-down list of available `Backend` languages, and set the time limit for the assessment.</br>

-Once you click <strong>Publish</strong>, a private GitHub repository will be created in the CodeScreen account, and you will be given access.
+Once you create an assessment, a private GitHub repository will be created in the CodeScreen account, and you will be given access.
 This repository will simply contain skeleton template `C++` project configured with the `GoogleTest` testing framework and a README containing the description of the assessment that you added during the setup.</br></br>

 <figure>